bit-mancer/arduino-cooperative-multitasking/README.md

 ```

 <br>
-There is a time-cost to switching between threads.
+There is a time-cost to switching between loops.
 Most projects won't need to worry about this, but if you have a lot of loops then you may not want to call `yield()` on every iteration.
 For example if you have a for-loop with a high iteration count but each iteration takes very little time to run, then it might be better to call `yield()` every few iterations:

 ```cpp
 void doLongRunningTask() {